uetchy/prelude.js/README.md

 ### How to preload CSS background-image

-jQuery Prelude will automatically preloaded with a tag without special action.
+jquery.prelude will automatically preloaded with a tag without special action.
 (if you not want to be added automatically, you should set `smart_prelude: false` to option)

 	<img src="hoge" />